-CEs should verify food temperatures on delivery and annotate the receiving document when proper temperatures are exceeded.
+All entities storing USDA Foods should verify food temperatures on delivery and annotate the receiving document when proper temperatures are exceeded.

-Cooler and freezer temperatures must be checked and recorded during regular business hours, and shut down or vacation periods
+Cooler, freezer, and dry storage temperatures must be checked and recorded during regular business hours, and shutdown or vacation periods

-- a minimum of every other day, - immediately after a power loss is known or suspected, and
+- a minimum of every other day, - immediately after a power loss is known or suspected, and - late each Friday afternoon and early each Monday morning (if operations are suspended during weekends).